savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

 </div>

-Most systems have a built in screen reader in their settings,  you should use them to test your app but don't limit yourself to them as they are often pretty bare bone.
+Most systems have a built-in screen reader in their settings,  you should use them to test your app but don't limit yourself to them as they are often pretty basic.
 Most screen readers have plugins for the most used apps.
 If you have the available resources, you might want to develop one for your app specifically.